 - Engage All The Senses in Learning

 - Create Long-Lasting Neuro Connections

 - Link Memory with Emotions

-These are the ingredients of a good story.
+These are the ingredients of a wonderful story.
 Stories are easy to remember because they are logical progressions.
 Your walk up the driveway and into your house becomes a memory vehicle.
 We can visualize this routine easily.
 Our daily routine becomes a memory device on which we can add data.
 All the great Sages use compelling stories to teach principles.

 Three rules govern our memory, primacy, recency, and regressive repetition.
 Following these rules, you can make any information a part of your permanent memory that you can recall forever.

 The rules of primacy and recency show us it is easier to recall what we learn first and last.
 The first two items and the last two are the easiest to recall.
 These are our memory bookends.
 The best practice is to break down the information into segments of 5 items or what they call an optimal chunk of data.

 Regressive repetition is rehearing the new information on a schedule, which increases with time.
-Repeat the new data no more one hour after the session.
+Repeat the new data within one hour after the session.
 Then again, two hours later followed by a refresher four hours after.
 The next day repeat the new information three times, morning, afternoon, and evening.

 Pick a time when you are ready.
 Practice with 100% focus.
 So, no multitasking, especially when you are creating the initial memory.
 The Japanese Tea Ceremony is an example of how culture uses a mundane set of activities to practice focus.
 Learning how to learn needs to be fun for you to keep focus.

 You achieve optimal learning with shorter periods with a two to three-minute break in between each session.
 Start with 2 or 3 five-minute sessions.
 Take a break of 2 or 3 minutes in between each session.
 Then, build up the number of sessions to five or six.